kabasilim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups --> Write a script that prints all the groups the current user is part of.

 4. 3-new_owner --> Write a script that changes the owner of the file hello to the user betty.

+5. 4-empty --> Write a script that creates an empty file called hello.